 Chateau de Saint Cosme makes 1 Chateauneuf du Pape Rouge wine.

-Serving and Decanting Chateau de Saint Cosme with Wine, Food Pairing Tips
+Serving Chateau de Saint Cosme with Wine, Food Pairing Tips

 Chateau de Saint Cosme produces several wines in the Southern Rhone from the Gigondas, and Cotes du Rhone appellations.
 In the Northern Rhone Valley they produce Cote Rotie, Crozes Hermitage, St. Joseph and Condrieu.